The nursing program philosophy contains the faculty's beliefs about person, well-being (health), nursing, and nursing education.

-- No more than 12 credits may be in progress when applying to the nursing program for Spring entry.
+- No more than 12 credits may be in progress when applying to the nursing program.

-- Applications must be filled out completely.
+- Applications must be complete.
 Incomplete applications will not be considered.

 - All applications must be accompanied by an updated Degree Audit Report.

-- Score on TEAS (version V) preadmission test is required.
+- Score on TEAS (current published version) preadmission test is required.